RichieRob/PredictionPerpsDocs/docs/Technical/1 Ledger/LedgerTechinalDocs/StandardLiquidity/StandardLedgerAccounting.md

 ## Accounting Components

-The ledger uses four variables in `StorageLib.sol` to track the market maker's (MM) balance for each market (`marketId`) and position (`positionId`):
+The ledger uses five variables in `StorageLib.sol` to track the market maker's (MM) balance for each market (`marketId`) and position (`positionId`):